swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 ```

 This says that nothing much is going on.
-We will talk about _branches_ tomorrow.
+We will talk about _branches_ later.

 ## Adding a File To Version Control: `git add`